Engee documentation

 scalar

-Input signal that controls thermal conductivity.
-The signal saturates when the value goes beyond the minimum limit set by the Minimum thermal conductivity parameters.
+The input signal controlling the thermal conductivity.
+The signal is saturated when the value exceeds the minimum limit set by the Minimum thermal conductivity parameter.

 Dependencies

-To use this port, set the Conductivity type parameters to Variable input.
+To use this port, set the Conductivity type parameter to Variable input.

 Non-directional